hamstersky/data_annotation_platform/README.md

 2. The dataset is located inside the ```data_annotation_platform/data``` directory.
 Two files are required: ```broken_trajectorie.pkl``` and ```segments.pkl```.
 3. The video recording is located inside the ```data_annotation_platform/video``` directory.
 The file should be named ```video``` and ```mp4``` format.

+The appendix to the project includes a separate zip with the data and the video necessary to run the project.

 ### Install using a bash script
 The easiest way to set up the platform on a local environment is to use the  ```run``` bash script included in the source code.
 The script assumes that the dependencies from the previous section are satisfied.